occiware/occiware-ozwillo/README.md

 > **Note**: (LATER it would be better to be able to do it automatically using the OCCI configuration of the VM, see [issue #132 on Github](https://github.com/occiware/ecore/issues/132)).

+> **Note**: If you want to use the ozwl-occi-data Generic VM, you would need to connect to the Ozwillo vpn, and then complete the following fields in the properties of the VM box: IP Adress, SSH Key, SSH User.
+Then do as detailed for the local VirtualBox VM.

 > **Note**: If you want to use the OW2 Open Stack VM, in the Docker Studio on said VM (linkeddatadevlocal in the ozwillo-datacore-cluster.docker configuration), first set its "username" and "password" attributes (if you don't have any, you must ask 0W2 at https://jira.ow2.org/browse/SERVICEDESK ).
 Then do as detailed for the local VirtualBox VM.

 ## Testing the project